We Are The Lake Superior Modern Quilt Guild

-The Lake Superior Modern Quilt Guild is a group of modern quilters who love to sew together.
+We’re a group of modern quilters who love to sew together.
 We have been part of The Modern Quilt Guild since 2013.
-We meet for general meetings once a month, 2nd Thursday, and offer sew-ins throughout the year, where we get together and sew.
+We meet for general meetings once a month, on the second Thursday, and offer sew-ins throughout the year, where we get together to sew.

 Mission and Bylaws